dask/dask-blog/_posts/2019-01-16-dask-extension-arrays.md

 dtype: object
 ```

-And from there, the usual operations just as the would in pandas.
+And from there, the usual operations just as they would in pandas.

 ```python
 >>> from random import choices